assi010/cert-manager-webhook-transip/testdata/transip/README.md

 # Solver testdata directory

-Place your TransIP account name and base64-encoded private key in the `config.json` file in order to run tests.
+Place your TransIP account name in the `config.json` file and update the private key value in the `secret.yaml` in order to run tests.